Shizuka Sugiyama

-Shizuka Sugiyama (杉山 しずか, sugiyama shizuka), occasionally nicknamed Shiiyan (しぃやん) and The Big Newcomer of Hope (期待の大型新人, kitai no oogata shinjin), is an American-born Japanese female mixed martial artist.
+Shizuka Sugiyama (杉山 しずか, sugiyama shizuka), occasionally nicknamed Shiiyan (しぃやん) is an American-born Japanese female mixed martial artist.
 She previously fought in the MMA promotion Jewels and now competes for Deep.

 Background

 Sugiyama was born on in New York City, New York, United States.
 Sugiyama has an older brother.

 She graduated from the sports faculty of the Tokai University.
 While in the Tokai University, she was first introduced to the Karate-Do Zendokai association and began studying karate at 18 years old.
 She got her black belt in Karate in 2009.

 Sugiyama participated in the Japan Open 2007 Vale Tudo Real Fighting Karate-do Championship Series, placing second in the general category for women, being defeated by Saori Ishioka.
 In 2008, she was the winner of the Japan Open 2008 Vale Tudo Real Fighting Karate-do Championship Series 57 kg.
 She would repeat this feat in 2009.

 Shortly before her professional debut in MMA, she had a grappling match and was defeated by Hitomi Sakamoto.